tarwn/lessthandot-hugo/blogs/content/posts/2012-04-27-continuous-delivery-adding-static-analysis.md

 I've added the command for Gendarme after the unit tests and before the Simian command above, pointing it at the dll for the project and specifying I want XML output.
 As with Simian, I've forced the batch to return an exit code of 0 so the run will continue through to process the later steps.

-also like simian, we specify the location of the XML file in the Violations section of the “post-Build Actions”.
+also like simian, we specify the location of the XML file in the Violations section of the "post-Build Actions".

 <div style="text-align: center; font-size: .9em; color: #666666;">
   <img src="http://www.tiernok.com/LTDBlog/ContinuousDelivery/Analysis_Simian_PostBuild.png" title="Analysis - Gendarme - Post Build" /><br /> Analysis – Gendarme – Post Build